-Techies account for 18.3% of the French private sector's wage bill share, with a larger share within manufacturing than within non-manufacturing.
+In column (1) we see that Techies account for 18.3% of the French private sector's wage bill share, with a larger share of 31.5% within manufacturing (column 2) than the 10.8% within non-manufacturing (column 3).
 Overall and across sectors, other techie workers are a larger share of the techie wage bill than the shares of R&D and ICT workers.
-This motivates studying the role of techies beyond R&D tasks.

-Most expenditures on techies are in manufacturing (62.6%), but more than a third are in non-manufacturing industries.
+This motivates studying the role of techies beyond R&D tasks.9 In column (4) we see that most (62.6%) expenditures on techies are in manufacturing, while more than a third are in non-manufacturing industries.
 This is why we do not confine our analysis of productivity to manufacturing, in contrast to almost all of the relevant literature.

 We observe interesting patterns when we break down techie workers into different categories.
-Most of the expenditure on R&D techies, 87.3%, is in manufacturing.
-Consistent with this, manufacturing is much more R&D techie-intensive that non-manufacturing.
+Most of the expenditure on R&D techies, 87.3%, is in manufacturing (column 4).
+Consistent with this, manufacturing is much more R&D techie-intensive that non-manufacturing (comparing column 2 to 3).
 This implies that studying the impact of R&D on productivity can be largely done within manufacturing.
 In contrast, 62% of the expenditure on ICT techies is in non-manufacturing, while the ICT techie-intensity is almost identical across sectors.
 This emphasizes the importance of considering the non-manufacturing sector when studying the impact of techies on firm-level productivity.